daisy/pipeline/modules/tts/tts-common/doc/index.md

 `org.daisy.pipeline.tts.sapi.samplerate`
 : Sample rate (in Hz)
 : Defaults to "22050"
+: Only applies to legacy SAPI voices.
 : Can not be overridden at runtime.
 The server must be restarted to change this property.

 `org.daisy.pipeline.tts.sapi.bytespersample`
 : Defaults to "2"
+: Only applies to legacy SAPI voices.
 : Can not be overridden at runtime.
 The server must be restarted to change this property.